 Terradynamics, locomotion, comparative biomechanics, biorobotics, robophysics

-Chen Li is an Assistant Professor in the Department of Mechanical Engineering at Johns Hopkins University, and affiliated with JHU’s Laboratory for Computational Sensing and Robotics (LCSR).
+Chen Li is an assistant professor in the Department of Mechanical Engineering at Johns Hopkins University, and affiliated with JHU’s Laboratory for Computational Sensing and Robotics (LCSR).
 Dr. Li received his B.S. degree from Peking University in 2005 and Ph.D. degree from Georgia Institute of Technology in 2011, both in physics.
 From 2012 to 2015, he performed postdoctoral research in integrative biology and robotics at University of California, Berkeley.

 Dr. Li’s research aims at creating terradynamics, a new field analogous to aero- and hydrodynamics, at the interface of interface of biology, robotics, and physics, and using terradynamics to understand animal locomotion and advance robot locomotion in the real world.
 As a PhD student, he created the first terradynamics of legged animal and robot locomotion on flowable ground like sand.
 Since he was a postdoc, Dr. Li has been creating terradynamics of locomotion in complex 3-D terrain (e.g., forest floor, mountain boulders, earthquake rubble, Martian rocks).
 Dr. Li is recipient of a Miller Research Fellowship from University of California, Berkeley in 2012, a Burroughs Wellcome Fund Career Award at the Scientific Interface in 2015, an Army Research Office Young Investigator Award in 2017, and a Beckman Young Investigator Award in 2018.
-His research achievements have been recognized by publication in prestigious journals including Science and PNAS, as well as selection for two highlight papers (IROS 2016, Bioinspiration & Biomimetics 2015) and two best student papers (RSS 2012, SICB 2009).
+His research achievements have been recognized by publication in prestigious journals including Science and PNAS, as well as selection for one best paper (Advanced Robotics 2017), two highlight papers (IROS 2016, Bioinspiration & Biomimetics 2015) and two best student papers (RSS 2012, SICB 2009).

 Instructions for applicants: https://li.me.jhu.edu/join/